outlandishideas/wpackagist/packages/Readme.md

-Local only – ECS will use an EFS mount.
+Local reconfigured in non-Database PackageStore mode only.
+ECS will use the DB.